janimatic/ofxSample/README.md

 * cuda support is turned off (opencl on)

+* openfx libs included

-* opencl + openfx libs included
+* opencl libs for windows included (see below for linux)

 Openfx files, coming from bmd, might be outdated.
-But it seem to use the official latest 1.4, slightly modified.
+But it seems to use the official latest 1.4, slightly modified.
 Copying files from https://github.com/AcademySoftwareFoundation/openfx gave me build errors on ofxBinary loadLibrary under windows , that didn't occur with bmd provided files.